rabirabirara/obsidian-jelly-snippets/README.md

 And, there is a symbol to divide each separate snippet in the list of snippets, called a snippet divider:

 `-==-`, for example.

+You must keep the snippet divider on their own line - that is, the plugin expects a newline after the snippet divider.
+(Implicitly, no two snippets can be on the same line.)

 So if you had the following snippets file: